shuzhanfan/shuzhanfan.github.io/_posts/2018-05-07-understanding-mathematics-behind-support-vector-machines.md

 $$
 {% endraw %}

 The problem with this metric is that it could fail to distinguish between a good hyperplane and a bad one.
-Because we take the absolute value of $$w\cdot x + b$$, we could get the same value for a correct and incorrect hyperplane.
+Because we take the absolute value of $$w\cdot x + b$$, we could get the same value for a correct and an incorrect hyperplane.
 We need to adjust this metric.

 #### Second version